Find-A-Can/Find-A-Can/Reports/report-4-21.md

 ### Progress and issues

 #### Jimmy Guo
-- Begin reaching out to cities for can locations
+- Reached out to City of Bellevue for can locations
 - Design basic roadmap for back-end interactions
+- Set up AWS dynamoDB

 #### Aroosh Kumar
 - Begin reaching out to cities for can locations